December 13, 2018

 Automatic failover is the process of automatically moving an application or a virtual machine (VM) to a DR site in case of system failure at the production site to achieve minimal downtime and zero data loss.
 In the modern business world, where the organizations are expected to operate on an “always-on” basis, automatic failover is a necessity.
 It is no longer practical to employ traditional DR strategies, as they are resource-intensive, time-consuming, and error-prone.
 On the other hand, automatic failover makes the recovery process more manageable; mission-critical data can now be recovered in a matter of minutes.
 This method of VM disaster recovery provides maximum efficiency with minimal input on your part.

 Before adopting automatic failover for the protection of your virtual environment, consider the following:

 Conduct a risk assessment (RA) and a business impact analysis (BIA) to determine which of your applications and VMs are most critical.
 This way, you can determine the recovery order of the system components on the basis of their priority levels and define the scope of your DR process.

 RPO and RTO

 These metrics are defined for applications and VMs separately depending on their priority levels.
 A Recovery Time Objective (RTO) is the period of time that is considered tolerable for restoring business operations after a disaster.
 A Recovery Point Objective (RPO) is a measure of how much data you can afford to lose; it is essentially the oldest acceptable point in time to which your VMs can be reverted in case of a disaster.
-When testing failover jobs, you can determine how realistic your DR objectives are and whether they can be met with your current systems.
+When testing disaster recovery failover jobs, you can determine how realistic your DR objectives are and whether they can be met with your current systems.